 Maggie Garrett, legislative director of Americans United for Separation of Church and State, issued the following statement:

 “Religious freedom is about fairness, but today’s actions show that once again the Trump administration wants to sanction the use of religion to discriminate and deny patients access to health care.
 HHS should protect patients’ rights and ensure their access to health care, not shield those who want to deny Americans the critical services they need.
-And the Office of Civil Rights should prohibit discrimination, not sanction it.
+And the Office for Civil Rights should prohibit discrimination, not sanction it.

 “Denying patients care is dangerous and discriminatory, plain and simple.
 Religious freedom protects us all.
 It is not a sword to harm and discriminate against others.
 Today is even more proof that under this administration, the rights of LGBTQ people and women hang in the balance.”